-- If you’re the seller, you can dispute the valuation or order a second appraisal and hope for the best.
+- If you’re the seller, you can dispute the valuation or get the buyer to ask for a second appraisal or appraisal review and hope for the best.

 - If you’re doing a cash-out refinance, you might be able to lower the loan amount and take less cash out of your home.

-Why Does A Home Appraisal Come Back Lower Than Expected?
+Why Might A Home Appraisal Come Back Lower Than Expected?

 Plain and simple, a home appraisal may come back lower than expected because the home isn’t actually worth what the sellers are asking.

 There are several other reasons an appraisal may come in low: